 Club Head of Safeguarding: Beverly Huff

-Leicester City in the Community Safeguarding Lead: Stuart Hitchon
+Leicester City in the Community Safeguarding and Risk Manager: Stuart Hitchon

 If you are worried about the immediate safety or welfare of a child, young person or adult at risk, or you cannot contact a club representative, you can also contact:

 Childline (for children and young people) – 0800 1111